w3c/personalXR/README.md

 # Personalization XR Proof of Concept

-This is a proof of concept user interface for a immersive real-time communication.
+This is a proof of concept user interface for a immersive real-time communication UI.
 It has been built using the graphical User Interface framework for [A-Frame](https://aframe.io) that was developed by Roland Dubois, @rolanddubois - who is also doing interesting work in the area of XR accessibility.
 The example also leverages a curved type UI developed by Mozilla for the initial layout.

 ![Personalization XR - POC default](https://github.com/RealJoshue108/personalXR/blob/master/examples/images/POC_default.png)